yaringal/VSSGP/README.md

 Variational Sparse Spectrum Gaussian Process toolkit (VSSGP)
 ====

-This is the implementaion of the inference developed in "[Variational Inference for Sparse Spectrum Approximation in Gaussian Process Regression](http://mlg.eng.cam.ac.uk/yarin/publications.html#Gal2015Variational)".
+This is the implementaion of the inference developed in "[Improving the Gaussian Process Sparse Spectrum Approximation by Representing Uncertainty in Frequency Inputs](http://mlg.eng.cam.ac.uk/yarin/publications.html#Gal2015Improving)".
 Please see the paper for further details.

 This code assumes that the Theano repository was cloned in the parent folder.
 To clone the repo, run:
 ```